PavelK2254/Mobique/README.md

+Mobiquity assignment
-Example Android Application, fetches data from a remote backend and displays a list
+Simple Android Application, fetches data from a remote backend and displays a list